 Superintendent Green had a serious face as he addressed Natalie.

-“Ms. Rumsfort, I don’t know whether to hug you you or throw you into the slammer.
+“Ms. Rumsfort, I don’t know whether to hug you or throw you into the slammer.
 You involved my officers in an extortion plot.
-That’s not the way we do business here in the Police Department.”
+That’s not how we do business here in the Chicago Police Department.”

+Natalie laughed.

-Natalie laughed, “Well, if I’ve managed to piss off everybody, doesn’t that mean that I’m doing my journalism good and proper?”
+“Well, if I’ve managed to piss off everybody, doesn’t that mean I’m doing my journalism good and proper?”

 FBI Special Agent Mason was his usual morose self.

-“Natalie, you’re involved with a person who has illegally penetrated a Chicago Bank.
+“Natalie, you’re involved with someone illegally penetrating a Chicago Bank.
 That’s a felony; you could get years on that charge.”

 Natalie was still in full bitch mode.
 She stared pointedly at Special Agent Mason.